apramus/seaweed-biodiversity-effects/README.md

 26 | Pycnogonids | Abundance of pycnogonid pantopod crustaceans
-27 | Shrimps | Abundance of palaemonid and penaeid decapod crustaceans 28 | Xanthids | Abundance of xanthid decapod crustaceans 29 | Others | Abundance of ‘other’ heterotrophs that either were unidentifiable or did not belong to any of the aforementioned taxonomic groups (fields 15-25)
+27 | Shrimps | Abundance of palaemonid and penaeid decapod crustaceans 28 | Xanthids | Abundance of xanthid decapod crustaceans 29 | Others | Abundance of ‘other’ heterotrophs that were either unidentifiable or did not belong to the taxonomic groups in fields 18-28
-30 | ConAbund | Consumer abundance, the total number of individual consumers (sum of fields 15-26) 31 | ConBiomass | Consumer biomass, the total dry mass of consumers in grams 32 | ConDivRich | Consumer richness, the total number of unique consumer taxa present in fields 15-26
+30 | ConAbund | Consumer abundance, the total number of individual consumers (sum of fields 18-29) 31 | ConBiomass | Consumer biomass, the total dry mass of consumers in grams 32 | ConDivRich | Consumer richness, the total number of consumer taxa present (in fields 18-29)

 ## `2-effects-on-secondary-production.R`